haskell/hie-bios/README.md

 This configuration suffices if your whole project can be loaded by the command `stack repl`.
 As a rule of thumb, this works if the project consists of only one executable, one library and one test-suite.

-If your project is more complicated, you need to specify which [component](https://docs.haskellstack.org/en/stable/build_command/#components) you want to load.
-A component is roughly speaking a library/executable/test-suite or benchmark in `stack`.
+If your project is more complicated, you need to specify which [components](https://docs.haskellstack.org/en/stable/build_command/#components) you want to load.
+A component is, roughly speaking, a library/executable/test-suite or benchmark in `stack`.
 You can view the components/targets of a stack project by executing the command:
 ``` sh
 $ stack ide targets
 ```

-For `hie-bios`, this would output the following:
+Since we have two test-suites, one executable and a library, for `hie-bios`, this would output the following:

 ``` sh
 $ stack ide targets